jbxbergdev/GPS-Playback/README.md

 # GPS-Playback
-A fake GPS provider app that doesn't suck
+An app that allows playback of pre-recorded, realistic GPS tracks.